The Challenges of API Scalability

 - Implement load balancing to distribute traffic across multiple servers.

-- Use auto-scaling in cloud environments to dynamically allocate resources based on demand.
+- Use auto-scaling in cloud environments to dynamically adjust resources based on demand.

 - Optimize API endpoints to reduce processing time and improve response rates.